 It appears from these articles that people/women with fibromyalgia are hysterics, difficult to manage, and obsessive- compulsive.
 The thousands of readers of my blogs definitely have something in common with one another, but it is not a personality disorder.
 Our commonality is hyper-empathetic sensitivity in a world gone awry.
 While I don’t know about but three celebrities who have or had fibromyalgia I cannot attest to these three as having personality disorders.

-I don’t know Lady GaGa or Morgan Freeman who have both stated they have FM, but I have read extensively about Florence Nightingale and her retirement to seclusion at age 38 after being in the Crimea.
+I don’t know Lady GaGa who has stated she has FM, but I have read extensively about Florence Nightingale and her retirement to seclusion at age 38 after being in the Crimea.
 Was it PTSD or fibromyalgia she suffered from and aren’t they the same?
 Was she in fact hysterical when she served during the Crimean War?
 Was she difficult to ‘manage”?
 Was she in fact an ‘obsessive-compulsive’ person?
 My questions are the result of years of living with this condition and self reflection.
 Yes, Nightingale wanted to change the world of health care and even the military, both of which she considered mismanaged.
 Is that obsessive-compulsive?
 Did she fit this personality disorder pattern?
 Do I?

 As a child, an adult, a responsible mother, wife and professor I was never considered “difficult to manage”, in fact the exact opposite.
 I was generally compliant, easy to get along with and certainly an obedient child.
 More to the point I have never been in the least bit obsessive-compulsive, and as for hysterical about everything in life I don’t fit that picture.
 Additionally, I have never been considered a perfectionist, in fact, (unfortunately for my spouse) the exact opposite again.
 So why is it that we are considered people with similar “personality disorders”, a damning label?
 Is it because we have an invisible dis-ease and therefore our health challenges are considered suspect?
 Is it because the majority of us are women and highly sensitive?
 Why is it that the military who have PTSD (fibromyalgia) have a different name for the same symptoms?
 We all have great concern for the veterans who suffer from shell shock/ Gulf War Syndrome/ battle fatigue/ PTSD (all can be compressed into the label of fibromyalgia) and we acknowledge there are degrees, as there are with those not in the military who also have FM/PTSD.